interlay/interlay.github.io/docs/guides/lending.md

 ### 3. Withdraw collateral (optional)

 The liquidator will receive `LendTokens` as a result of the liquidation call in step 2.
 These tokens still remain in the liquidity pool of the lending market and keep accruing interest.
-To receive the underlying token
+To receive the underlying token, the user can either withdraw the qTokens manually via the UI as described [here](#_7-withdraw-a-deposit) or construct an extrinsic by using polkadot.js as follows:

 1. Set up the parameter for the call
     1. *using the selected account*: `your_accound_address` (Kintsugi address, starting with ‘a3…’)